 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-One of the things I had been dying to do when I visited Disneyland Paris was Buffalo Bill’s Wild West Show.
+One of the things I had been dying to do when I visited Disneyland Paris at Christmas was Buffalo Bill’s Wild West Show.

 This dinner entertainment, the biggest of all dinner shows at Walt Disney World, is located in Disneyland Paris’s Disney Village and includes lots of animals, Disney characters, and food.